Skip to content

 Your car's AC system works on the same principle as your home refrigerator or a home central air unit.
 It uses a chemical refrigerant that absorbs heat from inside the vehicle and releases it outside.
 The system has five main components that work together in a continuous cycle.

 The compressor is the pump that drives the whole system.
 It compresses low-pressure refrigerant gas into high-pressure, high-temperature gas and sends it to the condenser.
-The compressor is driven by the engine's serpentine belt and is the most mechanically complex component in the AC system.
+The compressor is driven by the engine's serpentine belt and is the most mechanically complex and most expensive component in the AC system.

 The condenser is a heat exchanger that sits in front of the radiator.
 It takes the hot, high-pressure refrigerant gas from the compressor and cools it down as outside air passes over its fins.
 The refrigerant releases its heat to the outside air and condenses from a gas into a high-pressure liquid.